 The big drawback of this trail is the presence of Highway 101.
 The really spectacular redwoods are all at the top of the trail where there’s also the most traffic noise.
 By the time the noise fades away, the redwoods are no longer as impressive.
 Also, although it’s on a steep hillside next to the ocean, the trail is wooded so there are no ocean views.
-To be fair, though, ocean views aren't very common anywhere in Redwood National and State Parks.
+To be fair, though, none of the redwood trails in Redwood National and State Parks have ocean views.

-The trail is a little tricky to find since it starts from an unmarked dirt pullout on the west side of Highway 101.
+The trail is a little tricky to find since it starts from an unmarked dirt pullout on the southbound side of Highway 101.
+If you’re coming from the south, there’s no left turn lane or any other provision for reaching the trailhead pullout.
 The pullout is at mile marker 16.

-The trail begins with a climb through an exceptionally attractive grove of big redwoods.
+The trail begins with a climb through an exceptional grove of big redwoods.
 There’s a lot of variation in the size, texture, and colors of the trees.
 The redwoods grow out of a dense understory of rhodedendron and the tallest huckleberry shrubs I’ve ever seen.
 The huckleberry actually looks more like trees, reaching heights of about 15 feet.
-This area must be spectacular when the rhodendron is in bloom, although I’ve never been there at the right time.
+There are also lots of rhododendron trees, but I’ve never seen more than a few in bloom at any given time.

-The forest is nearly pure redwood, with only a few Douglas-Fir trees mixed in.
+The larger trees are nearly all redwoods, with only a few Douglas-Fir trees mixed in.

 As the trail descends, the woods become more open and the giant huckleberry trees are replaced with normal-sized shrubs.
 The redwoods are a very light grey color, presumably bleached by the salt air; the color complements the light green of the understory.

-The redwoods end at around mile 1.5, giving way to big spruce trees.
-The trail becomes rougher and steeper and slumps precariously in a few places.
-There's a nice view of a spruce-covered hillside across Damnation Creek, then, almost at its very end, the trail emerges onto a blufftop and the ocean finally comes into view.
+The redwoods end at around mile 1.5, giving way to a lush and attractive spruce wood with some pretty big spruce trees.
+The trail becomes rougher, steeper, and overgrown, and slumps precariously in a few places.
+The trail descends into a deep fern-filled canyon filled with the rushing sound of a creek and with a nice view of a spruce-covered hillside across Damnation Creek.
+Almost at its very end, the trail crosses a narrow gully and emerges onto a blufftop where the ocean finally comes into view.
 The final descent is on a rather precarious stairway crudely carved into the rock.
 At the bottom of the trail is a tiny cove with a narrow, rocky beach.
 There’s no sand and the beach may be completely covered at high tide, but you might be able to walk up and down the beach a little ways.
 If the tide is unusually low there may be tidepools.

 The return trip, although uphill, is actually more enjoyable than the outbound trip.
 After an initial steep section the trail really isn’t that difficult, and the redwoods get progressively more scenic.